-An introduction to the fascinating world of amateur astronomy.
+Our Astronomy for Beginners course is an introduction to the fascinating world of amateur astronomy.
 Learn about telescopes and how to get the most out of them.
 Discover how the Sun works and why we only see one side of the Moon.
-Find out about the planets and other weird and wonderful things in the Solar System, our galaxy and beyond.
+Find out about the Solar System and its place within the Milky Way.

 After studying this course you should be able to:

-• demonstrate the use of stargazing resources such as star maps, stargazing guides and planispheres to find and identify stars and constellations
+• Demonstrate the use of stargazing resources such as star maps and stargazing guides

-• compare different types of telescope for observing, practice setting up a telescope and demonstrate best use of binoculars
+• Compare different types of telescope for observing and demonstrate best use of binoculars